mwambaugh/WebAPICodeQuiz/README.md

 # WebIPACodeQuiz
-A timed coding quiz with multiple-choice questions and interactive coding challenges.
+This project was to make a timed coding quiz with multiple-choice questions and interactive coding challenges.

 # Usage
 This practice will provide future potential employers the opportunity to see student works in dynamic practice with Java-Script + Css + HTML.

 # Features
-This multiple choice quiz provides interactive coding challenges, running the the browser she display dynamic;y updated HTML and CSS powered by JavaScript code.
-This page displays a clean, polished, and responsive user interface.
+This multiple choice quiz provides interactive coding challenges, running the the browser it displays dynamicy updated HTML and CSS powered by JavaScript code.
+Tohugh this quiz is not yet completed it will displays a clean, polished, and responsive user interface.

 # User Story (Provided)
 AS A coding boot camp student